Si fueras tú: Premise

 The starting point of the fiction concerns the arrival of Alba, a 17-year-old girl, to a new neighborhood.
-She is strikingly similar to another girl, Cris, who disappeared half a year earlier.
+Adapting at her new school and in the neighborhood becomes all the more difficult because she has striking similarity to another girl, Cris, who disappeared half a year earlier.

 Cast

 Production and release

 Si fueras tú is an adaptation of the New Zealand series Reservoir Hill, and it was produced by RTVE in collaboration with Atomis Media.
 The screenplay was adapted by Javier Olivares, Anaïs Schaaff and Javier Pascual whereas the episodes were directed by Joaquín Llamas.
 Isabel Raventós was credited as executive producer.
 The series began shooting by August 2017 in Madrid.

 Except the 20-minute-long pilot episode, the rest of episodes do not reach a running time much longer than 10 minutes.
 The series was presented as a trans-media project where viewers could decide on the direction of the plot, and in which the production crew hence would face the challenge of quickly creating, shooting and wrapping each episodes in barely 5 days based on the audience's decisions.
 The pilot premiered on 11 September 2017.
 The broadcasting run ended on 30 October 2017.
-A 80-minute-long TV movie cut was broadcast on the RTVE's flagship free-to-air channel La 1 in December 2017.
+An 80-minute-long TV movie cut was broadcast on the RTVE's flagship free-to-air channel La 1 in December 2017.
 The release of the series served to promote the kickstart of the RTVE's streaming platform playz, which entered operation on 30 October 2017.